Donor Government Funding for HIV in Low- and Middle-Income Countries in 2019

 Bilateral assistance data were collected for disbursements.
 A disbursement is the actual release of funds to, or the purchase of goods or services for, a recipient.
 Disbursements in any given year may include disbursements of funds committed in prior years and in some cases, not all funds committed during a government fiscal year are disbursed in that year.
 In addition, a disbursement by a government does not necessarily mean that the funds were provided to a country or other intended end-user.

-Included in multilateral funding were contributions to the Global Fund (see: http://www.theglobalfund.org/en/) and UNITAID (see: http://www.unitaid.eu/).
+Included in multilateral funding were core contributions to UNAIDS, as well as contributions to the Global Fund (see: http://www.theglobalfund.org/en/) and UNITAID (see: http://www.unitaid.org/#end).
 All Global Fund contributions were adjusted to represent 53% of the donor’s total contribution, reflecting the Fund’s reported grant approvals for HIV-related projects to date and includes HIV/TB.
 The Global Fund attributes funds received to the years that they were pledged rather than the year of actual receipt.
 As a result, Global Fund totals presented in this report may differ from those currently available on the Global Fund website.
-U.K. Global Fund contributions are down between 2017 and 2018.
-However, the HIV/AIDS-proportioned datapoint is up, as 2017 contributions included £200 million for the malaria match fund and 2018 contributions included £60 million so designated.
-To avoid double-counting for malaria and HIV, these amounts are excluded from HIV/AIDS-proportional attribution.
-U.K. 2017-19 contributions to date total £1.13 billion of £1.2 billion pledged.
-The U.K. pledge will increase to £1.4 billion for the next GFATM replenishment cycle (2020-22).
-UNITAID contributions were adjusted to represent 58% of the donor’s total contribution, reflecting UNITAID’s reported attribution for HIV-related projects.
+UNITAID contributions were adjusted to represent 43% of the donor’s total contribution, reflecting UNITAID’s reported attribution for HIV-related projects.

 Other than contributions provided by governments to the Global Fund and UNITAID, un-earmarked general contributions to United Nations entities, most of which are membership contributions set by treaty or other formal agreement (e.g., the World Bank’s International Development Association or United Nations country membership assessments), are not identified as part of a donor government’s HIV assistance even if the multilateral organization in turn directs some of these funds to HIV.
 Rather, these would be considered as HIV funding provided by the multilateral organization, as in the case of the World Bank’s efforts, and are not considered for purposes of this report.